xiaoyunyang/xiaoyunyang.github.io/content/post/programming/open-source-for-okcupid.md

 > If your code is popular enough to attract outside contributions, you will have created a force multiplier that helps you get more work done faster and cheaper.
 More users means more use cases being explored which means more robust code.

 [Many eyes make all bugs shallow](https://www.microsoft.com/security/blog/2006/06/07/linuss-law-aka-many-eyes-make-all-bugs-shallow/).
-If this plugin gets used by developers outside of OkCupid and adapted to a variety of use cases beyond just the ones it was originally intended, bugs and edge cases will be surfaced, creating more robust software.
+If this plugin gets used by developers outside of OkCupid and adapted to a variety of use cases beyond just the ones for which it was originally intended, bugs and edge cases will be surfaced, creating more robust software.

-Open sourcing it also creates opportunity for developers outside of your team and organization to contribute in form of reporting bugs, proposing new features, and even implementing fixes and improvements to the codebase.
+Open sourcing also creates opportunities for developers outside of your team and organization to contribute in form of reporting bugs, proposing new features, and even implementing fixes and improvements to the codebase.

-When I originally created the public repo for `eslint-plugin-i18n-lingui` under my own GitHub account, the code was open sourced and available for outside contributing.
-But my instinct told me I should transfer ownership of the repo to OkCupid.

-On one hand, transferring ownership to OkCupid carries the following risks:

-- The plugin becomes close sourced until legal approval to open source is obtained
-- Additional overhead like code reviews to publishing updates
-- Potentially losing unrestricted control over the project that I created

-But having the project associated with a well-known company like OkCupid could improve adoption.
-Also it ensures that this project continues to get maintained if I can't continue to maintain this project anymore.
+I think "should I have this on my personal account or company account" is a big blocker to open sourcing for a company.
+If I just want the code to be out there and available as quickly as possible and I don't care what happens to it after it's out, having it under my personal account makes more sense.

+On the other hand, having the project be maintained by a well-known company like OkCupid could improve adoption because a company-owned open sourced project will more likely  be updated after initial release than one which is maintained by an individual developer.
+This is especially true if the company has a strong open source culture (capable and willing to dedicate engineering resources to maintaining), uses the open source code themselves (incentive to improve the code).

 After talking to my manager Susan, who has been very supportive of open sourcing, she will work with me to get approval from Legal, higher-ups, and our information security team to make the code open.